PrintDURATION: 5 days

 Days 4 and 5 Start the development of your Operations Manual.
 Your Operations Manual is a very important document; it details how you will fly safely, and how you will conduct risk assessments.
 On completion of the course, you will need to spend time (typically several weeks) completing your Operations Manual.
 When your Operations Manual is complete it will be submitted to Consortiq for review.
 On a successful review by Consortiq they will issue a full category NQE recommendation to accompany your Operations Manual to the CAA.

 Note: CAA fees for a PfCO are not included in the course fee.

 * No lunch or refreshments will be provided on the Flight Assessment day

-** Full Category NQE Recommendation from Consortiq will be issued following the final review of your completed Operations Manual.
+** Full category NQE recommendations will be issued following the final review of your completed Operations Manual.

 If your drone requires a phone or tablet as part of the flying controller, please ensure this has the latest manufacturer’s control app and holds a suitable charge.